marinang/SimProd/README.md

 	--npendingjobs <npendingjobs>   Maximum number of pending jobs for the user.

 	--subtime <subtime> [<subtime> ...]
 Time interval when the jobs are sent.

+If you wish to modify any option related to an EvtType prior to launch submission, the "GetEvtType.py" will copy every option file that are in "EvtType.py".
+It takes the EvtType as argument.